recp/cglm/README.md

 glmc_vec_normalize(vec);
 ```

-Fuction usage and parameters are documented inside related headers.
+Function usage and parameters are documented inside related headers.
 ##Notes

 - This library uses float types only, does not support Integers, Double... yet